DragonMinded/PyStreaming/README.md

 ```

 The `--nginx-proxy` command says how many hops through nginx we had to make before
 we hit `pystreaming.py`.
+Since we're serving this behind an nginx reverse proxy
+that count is 1.
 This enables us to correctly determine the IP address of remote
 clients without introducing a security hole.
 If you set everything up correctly
 you will be able to visit [http://coolstreamingsite.com](http://coolstreamingsite.com)
 and view your streams!
 Note that you should change that domain if you are hosing this
 under a different DNS entry.
 If you do not have a DNS entry, just use your server's
 public IP address instead.
+Note also that stream passwords when authenticating with
+chat, viewer passwords when the stream is password-protected, and the remote control
+API all use whatever transport protocol is configured.
+That means running this under
+HTTP instead of HTTPS could expose any of those to somebody snooping on traffic.
-Note also that if you want to use the remote control API
+If you want to use the remote control API or protect any stream key or password
-you should also protect the server with SSL.
+from possible interception you should set up HTTPS to protect the server with SSL.

 ## Port forwarding and Firewall